Lighthouses of the United States: New Jersey

 Board.
 Anderson describes how the daymark of the lighthouse has

-the tower painted white with a blue band.
+the tower was painted white with a blue band.
 A major restoration of

 the tower was completed in 1998 by Integrated Construction Enterprises